Reward function compression facilitates goal-dependent reinforcement learning: Discussion

 Our findings also rule out competing explanations.
 In their initial study, \cite{McDougleEtAl2022} proposed that the difference in learning rate between Points and Goals could be attributed to occasional lapses occurring in Goals trials, where participants failed to encode or recognize the goal image and subsequently update the probability of repeating the chosen response in future iterations.
 Excluding this possibility, Supplementary Experiments 3-4 showed excellent goal outcome recognition in spite of performance differences.
 In principle, dynamic performance improvements over the task horizon could be explained by cached estimates for the value of an initially neutral outcome (the goal image) that becomes more predictive of reward over time (reminiscent of temporal difference learning; see \cite{GershmanEtAl2014, Sutton1991} for similar principles).
-However, Supplementary Experiment 5 showed that manipulating the number of times a goal image is experienced does not, by itself, improve learning -- in line with our proposal that reward function compression is necessary for performance gains.
+However, Supplementary Experiments 5 and 6 showed that manipulating the number of times a goal image is experienced does not, by itself, improve learning -- in line with our proposal that reward function compression is necessary for performance gains.
+Nonetheless, we note that repetition likely fosters long-term reward functions with small enough goal spaces.
 Another possibility is that goal-dependent reward attribution is done in a completely cost-free, top-down manner that does not take the entire goal spaces into account.
 By illustrating that performance drops when goal/nongoal labels for the same outcome image are inconsistent with each other, Supplementary Experiment 6 excludes this possibility.
 Finally, computational modeling in Experiments 1-2 showed that the performance bottleneck is not at the decision-making step, but rather at the outcome evaluation and integration stages.